vmware-tanzu/tanzu-dev-portal/content/learningpaths/consulting-around-design-systems/tricky-traps-and-challenges.md

 The environment around design systems is brimming with loaded and context-dependent terminology, conflicting and evolving definitions, and way too many people claiming to have it all figured out.
 We aren’t those people.

 There are lots of ways to define, interpret, and categorize many of the terms you’ll hear in relation to design systems.
 We aren’t in the business of being right.
 We’re in the business of communicating and solving problems.
 It is in pursuit of communication, not righteousness, that we put together this list of commonly conflated, loaded, and context-dependent terms you’re likely to encounter when talking about design systems.
 The goal here isn’t to become Deputy Definitions.
-It’s to be aware of terms with squishy definitions so that you can recognize potential miscommunication, swoop in, and firm up any squishiness.
+It’s to be aware of terms with squishy definitions so that you can recognize potential miscommunication, swoop in, and firm things up.

 ## Design system*